-ISTSS Statement on the Importance of Keeping Families Together and the Traumatic Stress Associated with Child Separation from Parents and Caregivers
+ISTSS Statement on the Importance of Keeping Families Together

 The International Society for Traumatic Stress Studies (ISTSS) is an international interdisciplinary professional organization that promotes advancement and exchange of knowledge about traumatic stress by bringing together experts in mental health, policy, and service delivery from across the globe to address traumatic stressors and their immediate and long-term consequences.
 Decades of research and clinical knowledge have repeatedly demonstrated that the relationship with a parent or primary caregiver is critical to a child’s sense of self, safety, and trust.
 Separation from caregivers during stressful and traumatic situations can cause irreparable harm in itself and often has longstanding and severe effects on children.